Lamar-S/sample/README.md

-This repositaroy is a bunch of random files that Im uising tist for a sample
+This repositaroy will consist of files that I create

-- This is abullet pint
+- This is a bullet point

 # Headings